 What is GDPR and what does it stand for?

-We shop online, carry our banking transactions, book holiday and use social media.
+The aim of GDPR is to further protect you, the customer, in an age where data usage is part of our everyday lives.
+We shop online, carry out banking transactions, book holidays and use social media.
 All this involves the use of your data.

 - The right to be informed – you have a right to know how your data will be used by a company

 - The right to access your personal data – you can ask any company to share with you the data they have about you at no cost

 - The right to rectification – this just means you can update your data if it’s inaccurate or if something is missing

 - The right to erasure – the right to request that a company deletes any personal data they have about you.
 There are some exceptions to this rule such as, if you have a financial connection, on-going complaint perhaps or you are an employee and a company needs to keep salary or tax information.
 You can access more information on this from the ICO (Information Commissioners Office)

 - The right to restrict processing – if you think there’s something wrong with the data being held about you, or you aren’t sure a company is complying to rules, you can restrict any further use of your data until the problem is resolved